ndl-logo-new.jpg

 Sleep and Circadian Rhythm

-For more information on EFR, you can email to book a free no obligation consultationto look at the framework overview, discuss any questions and request a FREE trial session.
+For more information on EFR, you can email to book a free no obligation consultation to look at the framework overview, discuss any questions, and request a FREE trial session.

-To become an EFR trail blazing school in your local area – receiving the framework, session plans, staff training, whole school assembly and policy support FREE – you can request an application to trail blaze via email as well.
+To become an EFR trailblazing school in your local area – receiving the framework, session plans, staff training, whole-school assembly, and policy support FREE – you can request an application to trailblaze via email as well.

 The Need for EFR - A National Snapshot of 'SEN' Statistics

-• The number of pupils with special educational needs (SEN) increased to 1.49 million pupils in 2022, representing 16.5% of all pupils.
+• The number of pupils with special educational needs (SEN) increased to 1.49 million in 2022, representing 16.5% of all pupils.

-• The proportion of pupils with a statement of SEN/ Education, Health and Care (EHC) plan increased to 4.0% in 2022, continuing a trend of increases since 2017.
+• The proportion of pupils with a statement of SEN/Education, Health, and Care (EHC) plan increased to 4.0% in 2022, continuing a trend of increases since 2017.
 Prior to this, the rate had remained steady at 2.8%.

-• Pupils with an EHC plan made up 24% of all pupils with SEN in January 2022.
-The number of pupils with an EHC plan has increased by 9% between 2021 and 2022, and by a total of 50% since 2016.
+• Pupils with an EHC plan made up 24% of all pupils with SEN, in January 2022.
+The number of pupils with an EHC plan increased by 9%, between 2021 and 2022, and by a total of 50% overall, since 2016.

-• In 2021 a wide variety of experts were brought together from across the UK to address ADHD in the criminal justice system – in the report ADHD in the Criminal Justice System – A Case for Change (2021) it was recorded that as little as 25% (with an estimated potential of 50% plus) of inmates incarcerated in UK prisons and juvenile detention centres suffered with undiagnosed ADHD.
-Facts that are further supported by Susan Young and Val Harpin (2012) The Challenge of ADHD and Youth Offending – with no movement in over a decade.
+• In 2021 a wide variety of experts, from across the UK, met to address ADHD in the criminal justice system.
+In their subsequent report - 'ADHD in the Criminal Justice System: A Case for Change' (2021) - it was recorded that as little as 25% (with an estimated potential of 50% plus) of inmates incarcerated in UK prisons and juvenile detention centres suffered with undiagnosed ADHD.
+Such facts are further supported in the 2012 findings of Susan Young and Val Harpin - 'The Challenge of ADHD and Youth Offending' (2012) – with no movement having been made in the decade plus since.